Sunless Sea Accessibility Report

-The game map is revealed as the player travels and discovers the world, and very little information is recorded.
-The area the player can see while travelling is limited and dark, and even when lit the world is generally low contrast as part of the atmosphere.
+The game map is revealed as you travel and discover the world, and very little information is recorded.
+The area tthe you can see while travelling is limited and dark, and even when lit the world is generally low contrast as part of the atmosphere.
 Enemies appear and attack quickly and from darkness and often require a quick response.

 The text and menus are clear and legible, although some are small.
 Much of the gameplay takes place through reading and interacting with text boxes, without a lot of clear direction in many of the quests and storylines, which results in the game having a fairly high cognitive load.